Brivost/ENGS62/README.md

 # ENGS62

-This repository includes software modules for ENGS62: Microcontrollers
+Microcontroller hardware and software for Zybo Z7-10 development board